Appointment of Chairs and Readers

 Guidance for Chair and Reader appointments

-- Recruit and appointment procedure for Chairs and Readers [pdf]
+- Recruitment and Appointment Procedures for Chairs and Readers

 - Appointments Committee Membership for Chairs and Readers